Keshet Eilon Summer Mastercourse 2021

 - A joint production by Kibbutz Eilon and Keshet Eilon of Peter and the Wolf, to mark the 130th anniversary of the birth of composer Sergei Prokofiev.

-- An event in memory of Ida Haendel, the great violinist and a devoted member of the Keshet Eilon faculty, who passed away in June 2020.
+- An event in memory of Ida Haendel and Ivry Gitlis, the great violinists and devoted members of the Keshet Eilon faculty, which passed away during 2020.

 - A concert in memory of the composer Saint-Saëns, to mark his death’s 100th anniversary.